AustinHasten/BenzinNX/ReadMe.txt

+# This is dead.
+If you're interested in customizing the home menu, I'd suggest reaching out to Team Qcean.

 # BenzinNX

 A fork of BenzinU by Diddy81, meant to process files used by the Nintendo Switch rather than the Nintendo WiiU.
 Very much a work in progress.